 Also note, most aftermarket fuel pumps have a shorter operating life when not completely submerged in fuel.
 It is highly recommended to keep no less than a half tank at all times.

-Continue on to Step 1 - First Time Startup - Idle Air
+Continue on to Step 1 - First Startup, Idle Air & Part Throttle

-Continue on to Step 2 - Part Throttle Fuel and Spark
+Continue on to Step 2 - Half Throttle Fuel and Spark

 Continue on to Step 3 - Verify Calibration & Fine Tune